kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 It should not dominate the list.

-## We Need to Stop Treating Stack Overflow as a Feature
+## We Need to Stop Treating Stack Overflow as a Feature { #stop-treating-stack-overflow }

 Stack Overflow is a platform.